RM-Christie/Credit-Card-Fraud-Detection/README.md

 Trained and evaluated multiple machine learning algorithms, including Random Forest and Logistic Regression, to identify the most effective model for fraud detection.
 Implemented cross-validation techniques to assess the model's performance robustness and mitigate overfitting.
 Generated a confusion matrix and calculated evaluation metrics such as accuracy, precision, recall, and F1-score to assess the model's performance.
-Collaborated with stakeholders to interpret the model results, identify areas for improvement, and refine the fraud detection system.
 Technologies Used: Python, Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn

 Outcome: